gooseberry/smoke/README.md

 To get started, you need to install ansible on a fresh copy of crostini and pull this repository.

 `sudo apt-get update && sudo apt-get upgrade -y`

+Once you've upgraded your system, you'll need to install ansible.
+Run the following commands to do so.

+`sudo apt-get install python3-pip -y`
+`python3 -m pip install --user ansible`